Kurtsley/Nanoterm/README.md

 # Nanoterm

 Simple Nano currency tracking widget that updates every 5 minutes.
+Designed to run in a small terminal window.

 ## Installation